‘Let's dispute it and take it out of score.’

 Things have changed since this tactic began over 12 years ago.
 The mortgage world responded and now it's just not that simple or effective.
 Unfortunately, this fallacy persists in the mortgage industry.

 Disputes can also kill loans

-And this doesn't begin to cover the additional problem of accounts with dispute wording killing a loan program:
+Today, there is the additional problem of accounts with dispute wording killing a loan program: